Okay, let’s hear it one more time.

 Well, that sounds easy, but how do we do that?
 It is actually easier than you might think.
 Maybe you are already doing more than you think – and maybe there is room for improvement.

 But no matter what – I got your back.
-And if you don’t know where or even how to implement sustainability in your everyday life -> here are 10 sustainable fashion tips to get you started!
+If you don’t know where or even how to implement sustainability in your everyday life, here are 10 sustainable fashion tips to get you started!

 1. Shop vintage clothes and second-hand items